Kleinmachnow: History

 Kleinmachnow arose at the former Bäke creek, today replaced by the Teltow Canal built in 1906.
 Parvo Machenow was first mentioned in the 1375 land registry (Landbuch) of Emperor Charles IV, then also Brandenburg Elector.
 In medieval times the ford was controlled by a castle, recently held by the Hake noble family.
 Together with the canal the Kleinmachnow lock was erected, soon becoming a landmark.

-From the early 20th century the former village developed to an affluent suburb of Berlin.
+From the early 20th century, the former village developed to an affluent suburb of Berlin.
 In 1937 Wilhelm Ohnesorge, minister of the Reichspost, acquired the Hakeburg mansion as his residence and established a large research facility of communications-electronics here.
 In World War II Kleinmachnow was the site of a labour camp with about 5,000 inmates, including a subcamp of Sachsenhausen.

 Crash site of LM316 in Kleinmachnow south of Berlin.

 On the night of 2–3 December 1943, a Lancaster plane of the Royal Australian Air Force (flight LM 316) was shot down over Kleinmachnow, one of those killed being the well-known Norwegian writer and poet Nordahl Grieg, at the time serving as a war correspondent.
 (A memorial stone was unveiled at the site in November 2003.)

-In 1946 the Socialist Unity Party of Germany (SED) seized the Hakeburg, which hosted the party's academy in the following years.
+In 1946, the Socialist Unity Party of Germany (SED) seized the Hakeburg, which hosted the party's academy in the following years.
 From 1961 to 1989 the municipality was girded by the Berlin Wall on three sides and the motorway near Dreilinden (today Bundesautobahn 115) was the site of a major border crossing, counterpart of the Allied Checkpoint Bravo in West Berlin.
 Since German reunification Kleinmachnow has seen a major increase of population, while the restitution of numerous plots in favour of those owners who had fled from the GDR led to fierce conflicts.

 Demography

-Prior to the First World War, Kleinmachnow, located at the outskirts of Berlin, maintained a hamlet-like atmosphere, with a population of less than 450.
+Before the First World War, Kleinmachnow, located at the outskirts of Berlin, maintained a hamlet-like atmosphere, with a population of less than 450.
 This figure drastically increased in the following years due to the development of Dreilinden and the northwest expansion of the Bürgerhaus housing estate by Adolf Sommerfeld.
 During the 15 years between 1926 and 1939, the inhabitants of Kleinmachnow grew from 944 to 12,565.

 A considerable number of citizens migrated to the West until 1961.
 This was compensated for by an influx of new citizens and, following the reunification of Germany, the population remained relatively constant until 1995.
 Subsequently, due to the increase of restitution claims by the original property owners, as well as the allure of the area, the number of inhabitants doubled from the mid-1990s until today.